roseengineering/rfcascade/README.md

--short <complex>     : cascade top network with a short shunt stub -open <complex>      : cascade top network with an open shunt stub -tline <complex>     : cascade top network with a transmission line -flip                : flip S11 and S22 of top network
+-short <complex>     : cascade top network with a short shunt stub -open <complex>      : cascade top network with an open shunt stub -tline <complex>     : cascade top network with a transmission line -flip                : flip top network, swapping S11 with S22 and S21 with S12

 -gs <complex>        : set the source gamma for matching -zs <complex>        : set the source impedance for matching